wilsonmar/wilsonmar.github.io/_posts/2017-03-03-python-install.md

 There are two separate versions of Python: 2 and 3.
 <a href="#CommandVersions"> some Python functions in one version do not work with commands in another version</a>.

 This has given rise to several versions of Python frameworks being maintained in parallel.
-For example, the web application development framework exists as Django 1.3 and Django 1.0.
+For example, the web application development framework for Python exists as both Django 1.3 and Django 1.0.

 Adding to the confusion is that <a href="#Packaging">various methods of installing Python</a> are incompatible with each other.
 This has given rise to the need for <strong>package managers</strong> such as pip (Python Installation Packager) that enable one to switch among different versions of Python installed.

+MacOS does not come installed with a package manager for Python.

-<a href="#PIPz">pip</a> (Python Installation Packager) is built on top of <strong>setuptools</strong> which
-is what downloads and installs Python packages from the <strong>PyPI (Python Package Index)</strong> library online at <a target="_blank" href="https://pypi.org/">https://pypi.org</a>.
+<a href="#PIPz">pip</a> (Python Installation Packager) is built on top of <strong>setuptools</strong> which is what downloads and installs Python packages from the <strong>PyPI (Python Package Index)</strong> library online at <a target="_blank" href="https://pypi.org/">https://pypi.org</a>.

 Setuptools itself is installed using <a href="#easy_install">easy_install</a>.

-MacOS does not come installed with a package manager for Python.

 This complexity necessitates the packaging of whole <a href="virtualenv">virtual environments</a> to <strong>isolate</strong>